5 ingredients come together to make delectable brown sugar fudge. It’s perfect for the holidays or to indulge a sweet tooth.

 Preparation

-In a medium saucepan, over low heat, melt the butter.
+In a medium saucepan, over medium-low heat, melt the butter.
 Add the brown sugar and evaporated milk.
-Stir constantly until the mixture begins to boil and reaches 240F on a candy thermometer (soft-ball stage).
+Stir constantly with a wooden spoon until the mixture begins to boil and reaches 240F on a candy thermometer (soft-ball stage).

-Pour the fudge into the prepared baking dish.
+Pour the fudge mixture into the prepared pan and try to pop any bubbles on top of the fudge.
 Refrigerate for at least 30 minutes.

-Use the parchment paper to remove the brown sugar fudge from the pan.
-Cut into one-inch square pieces.
+Use the parchment paper to remove the whole thing of brown sugar fudge from the pan.
+Cut the fudge into one-inch square pieces.

-Place the brown sugar fudge in airtight containers.
+Storage: Place the brown sugar fudge in an airtight container.
 If you live in a warm and humid climate like we do, you’ll want to store this in the refrigerator.
 Otherwise, it can be left on the counter in its container.

 Recipe